BYD Auto: 2003–2008: Establishment and early years

-The first car developed by BYD, codenamed 316, was rejected by dealers due to its poor styling and was scrapped before reaching the market, writing off CN¥100 million of research and development (R&D) expenses as a result.
-Wang Chuanfu personally smashed the prototype to destroy it.
-The company instead developed the BYD F3 sedan, which entered production on 16 April 2005, with an affordable price tag of CN¥73,000 (approximately US$10,000).
-Bearing resemblance to the Toyota Corolla with a lower price, the F3 quickly gained popularity and became a successful model with over 63,000 units sold that year.
-The 100,000th F3 rolled off the assembly line on June 18, 2007, just 20 months after production began.
-Following this success, the larger BYD F6 sedan, which was modelled after the Honda Accord, entered production in August 2007.
-Initially, BYD cars are equipped with Chinese-built Mitsubishi Motors older engines, but within a few years, BYD Auto created its own engines by improving Mitsubishi Motors engine blueprints.
+The first car developed by BYD, codenamed 316, was rejected by dealers due to its poor styling and was scrapped before reaching the market, writing off CN¥100 million in research and development (R&D) expenses.
+Wang Chuanfu personally destroyed the prototype.
+The company instead developed the BYD F3 sedan, which entered production on 16 April 2005, with a price of CN¥73,000 (approximately US$10,000).
+Bearing a resemblance to the Toyota Corolla but offered at a lower price, the F3 gained popularity and became a successful model, with over 63,000 units sold in its first year.
+The 100,000th F3 rolled off the assembly line on 18 June 2007, 20 months after production began.
+Following this success, the larger BYD F6 sedan, modelled after the Honda Accord, entered production in August 2007.
+Initially, BYD cars were equipped with older Mitsubishi Motors engines manufactured in China, but within a few years BYD Auto developed its own engines by modifying Mitsubishi engine designs.

-The BYD F3, the first vehicle designed by BYD, was produced in 2005–2019.
+The BYD F3, the first vehicle designed by BYD, was produced from 2005 to 2019.

-During its early years, BYD Auto achieved growth by reverse engineering competitors products and supplier parts, and maintaining strong control over costs.
-The first mass-produced passenger car from BYD, the BYD F3 is considered "a copycat" of the Toyota Corolla.
-The BYD F0 small car was described as "a clear copy" of the Toyota Aygo, and the BYD S8 has a similar appearance to the Mercedes-Benz SL-Class, with features an "almost identical" Mercedes-Benz CLK front-end and Renault Megane CC rear.
-Wang Chuanfu responded by claiming the company only uses "non-patented technologies".
-In 2009, the US government had been advised by its consulate general in Guangzhou, China, that BYD uses an approach of "copying and then modifying car designs."
-However, according to the consul, BYD had modified the vehicles designs significantly enough to convince Chinese courts that the company has not infringed on patents.
+During its early years, BYD Auto achieved growth by reverse engineering competitors' products and supplier parts, and by maintaining tight control over costs.
+The BYD F3, the company's first mass-produced passenger car, has been described as "a copycat" of the Toyota Corolla.
+The BYD F0 was described as "a clear copy" of the Toyota Aygo, and the BYD S8 bears a similar appearance to the Mercedes-Benz SL-Class, with an "almost identical" Mercedes-Benz CLK front end and a Renault Mégane CC rear.
+Wang Chuanfu responded by stating the company used only "non-patented technologies".
+In 2009, the United States government was advised by its consulate general in Guangzhou that BYD employed an approach of "copying and then modifying car designs."
+However, according to the consul, BYD had modified the vehicle designs sufficiently to satisfy Chinese courts that no patents had been infringed.